m1ghtym0/browser-pwn/README.md

 [GitHub](https://github.com/WebKit/webkit)

-The JavaScript-Interpreter of Webkit is JavaScriptCore (JSC).
+The JavaScript-Engine of Webkit is JavaScriptCore (JSC).

 ### JavaScriptCore